-Much of the activity on the I3C bus is in push-pull mode (that is, with the pull-up resistor disabled) in order to achieve higher data rate.
-However for some bus management activities, and for backwards compatibility with I2C, pull-up-resistor-based open-drain mode is enabled.
-For example: arbitration during dynamic address assignment, and in-band interrupt.
-Also, the ACK/NACK during the 9th bit is done using pull-up resistor.
-With few exceptions, it is the responsibility of the I3C Master to provide open-drain class pull-up resistor when the bus is in the open drain mode.
+Much of the activity on the I3C Bus is in push-pull mode (that is, with the pull-up resistor disabled) in order to achieve higher data rate.
+However for some Bus management activities, and for backwards compatibility with I2C, pull-up-resistor-based open-drain mode is enabled.
+For example: arbitration during Dynamic Address Assignment, and In-Band Interrupt.
+Also, the ACK/NACK during the 9th bit is done using a pull-up resistor.
+With few exceptions, it is the responsibility of the I3C Master to provide an open-drain class pull-up resistor when the Bus is in the open drain mode.